gcapes/git-course/02-local.md

 Now, our file is now listed as one of some Changes to be committed.

-*git add* is used for two purposes.
+`git add` is used for two purposes.
 Firstly, to tell Git that a given file should be tracked.
-Secondly, to put the file into the Git's **staging area** which is also known as the index or the cache.
+Secondly, to put the file into the Git **staging area** which is also known as the index or the cache.

-The staging area can be viewed as a "loading dock", a place to hold files we've added, or changed, until we're ready to tell Git to record those changes in the repository.
+The staging area can be viewed as a "loading dock", a place to hold files we have added, or changed, until we are ready to tell Git to record those changes in the repository.

 ![The staging area](fig/git-staging-area.svg)